Baby sleeps face down, is it OK?

 Many parents believe that babies sleeping on their tummies are the best option based on good reasoning.
 Recently, pediatricians started to agree as well.
 But it’s important to do efficient research on the matter so that you understand.
 According to wellbeingkid, there are occasions under which it is necessary to have a baby sleep on their tummies, such as when they are preterm so that their respiratory system develops well and their skulls don’t become flattened, and also when they are old enough to be able to turn their heads and bodies.
 Otherwise, unless constantly supervised, it’s better to not have babies sleeping face down in case of suffocation.
 So it really depends on the parents and their preferences at the end of the day.

-This sleeping position has the babies sleeping on their backs with their face right into the mattress, which can be worrisome to some parents and dangerous to some babies to a certain extent.
+This sleeping position has the babies sleeping on their backs with their faces right into the mattress, which can be worrisome to some parents and dangerous to some babies to a certain extent.
 Know that this sleeping position is dangerous for babies under 3 months old, but will not harm babies above 6 months old.
 What scares parents is that their babies might not be breathing properly, but there are precautions that parents can take.
 Have a flat mattress that’s flat with a tight sheet on top of it, and always monitor your baby’s sleeping.